yecril71pl/cpp-docs.pl-pl/docs/dotnet/adapter-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego zwraca przechowywanych uchwyt interfejsu BCL.
+Funkcja członkowska zwraca przechowywane dojście interfejsu BCL.

 ### <a name="example"></a>Przykład